 Today USF continues to have one of the most diverse student bodies in the nation.

-were Native American, 0.5 percent were Native Hawaiian/Pacific Islander, 12.0 percent
+were Native American, 0.6 percent were Pacific Islander, 15.5 percent